 “We may not be able to bring students into the Library, but we can give them remote access to the resources they need”

-From Adobe Creative Cloud to scientific computing programs like MATLAB, McMaster University Library is providing students, faculty and staff with free, remote access to the often costly software needed for coursework and research.
+From media creation software to scientific computing programs like MATLAB, McMaster University Library is providing students, faculty and staff with free, remote access to the often costly software needed for coursework and research.

 “We felt it was important, especially at this time, to find a way to continue to provide students in particular with the resources they would normally have access to as a McMaster student,” says Chris McAllister, associate director, Library Computing and Campus Classroom Technologies, who adds that Library staff developed the service in response to requests from students and faculty.